grange85/ahfow-www/_posts/2023/2023-07-31-my-record-collection-056-dean-britta-mistress-america.md

 - mistress america
 date: 2023-07-31 00:00 +0000
 ---
 Having assumed that the [previous Mistress America CD](/2023/06/22/my-record-collection-045-mistress-america-soundtrack-cd/) was sent to me by Dean I guess I must have bought this somewhere, although I can't find any evidence to suggest where.
-This ones been opened so it was the first one I owned.
+This one's been opened so it was the first one I owned.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-and-britta-mistress-america-cd-opened.jpg" "Dean & Britta - Mistress America" %}